Boneless Pork Roast Deluxe Dinner

 Place your seasoned potatoes in a third roasting pan and you’re ready to roast them when the time comes.

-After your pork roast has been in the oven for 1hour, now is the time to pop both the spaghetti squash and the red skin potatoes in the oven as well.
-Both will take approximately 45 minutes to cook, meaning all 3 should be fully cooked and ready to remove from the oven all at the same time.
+After your pork roast has been in the oven for one hour, now is the time to pop both the spaghetti squash and the red skin potatoes in the oven as well.
+Both will take approximately 45 minutes to cook, meaning all three should be fully cooked and ready to remove from the oven at the same time.

-Next, press down on the outer shell of the spaghetti squash because when it is done, it will depress softly, giving way a bit and at 45 minutes cooking time, it should also be done and you can remove it from oven too.
+Next, press down on the outer shell of the spaghetti squash because when it is done, it will depress softly, giving way a bit, and at 45 minutes cooking time, it should also be done, and you can remove it from the oven too.

-Turn your halves of spaghetti squash cut side up to expose the pulp and allow it to cool enough (about 10 minutes) so that you can hold each half in your hand, and gently rake out the strings of squash (which look like spaghetti strands), by using a fork.
+Turn your halves of spaghetti squash cut-side up to expose the pulp and allow them to cool enough (about 10 minutes) so that you can hold each half in your hand.
+Gently rake out the strings of squash, which look like spaghetti strands, using a fork.

 If cooked correctly, the strands should still have some firm texture and should not be mushy.